-You probably spent quite a lot of time and effort finding the gun that you like best for concealed carry.
-It fits your hands, you shoot it well, it's durable, and you can conceal it well.
-But is that one gun the only gun you will ever need?
-Maybe not.
+You probably spent quite a lot of time and effort finding the gun you like best for concealed carry.
+It fits your hands, you shoot it well, it's reliable, and you can conceal it well.
+In addition to that, you probably have already purchased a holster and aftermarket accessories like self-defense sights.

 Home Defense Gun(s)-

-I highly recommend everyone have a firearm dedicated to protecting the home.
-This may be your concealed carry gun, but ideally, another gun should fill this need.
+I highly recommend everyone have a firearm(s) dedicated to protecting the home.
+It may be your everyday carry (EDC) gun.
+However, ideally, another gun could fill this need.

 A few questions you may want to think about when deciding are:

 - Who else lives in your home